 There are fairly limited resources for the dedicated walker in Cyprus.
 Guidebooks for the hiker are at a premium and we haven’t really found any single map with sufficient detail for the serious walker.
 So it’s generally a case of mix-and-match, cross-referencing the various sources available to try and figure out what might be possible.

 The starting point – for us, at least – was the Sunflower Books publication, Landscapes of Cyprus by Geoff Daniels.
-Currently in its sixth edition, this book provides a series of detailed car tours and walks across the island.
+Currently in its eighth edition, this book provides a series of detailed car tours and walks across the island.

 When we started out hiking in Cyprus this was an important guide and, although we have now largely outgrown the various walks in this book, they have provided the foundation which has enabled us compile this blog.
 For the newcomer to Cyprus the Sunflower guide is a must-have.
 You can find a copy here